Glad you enjoyed it, Danette! Please let us know if you have any questions!

 In this guide, you’ll learn about the different types of vinyl planks, thickness and wear layer options, style options, and even how to install vinyl planks.

 Let’s get started!

 What is Vinyl Plank Flooring?

-These all share the commonality of vinyl, but they are comprised of varying amounts of layers and features.
-Like I said, it gets complicated.
+These all share the benefits of vinyl, but they are composed of varying amounts of layers and features.

 Vinyl Plank Flooring Thickness